heygrady/react-redux-notes/readme.md

 In the early Angular days JavaScript build tools were still an insane mess.
 How messy?
 Read this [epic anti-history of requireJS](https://gist.github.com/david-mark/2845842) from the man who accidentally inspired the [official requireJS history](http://requirejs.org/docs/history.html).
 In Angular 1.x you were still bending over backwards to overcome the weirdest part of working with JavaScript: everything ran in the global scope!
 One could argue that the vast majority of Angular 1.x was written to overcome that one messy hurdle.
 It was barely a step up from the [IIFE](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) that were the best practice in the jQuery days.

 With ES6 and Babel we're now able to use the new `import` syntax for [JavaScript modules](http://www.2ality.com/2014/09/es6-modules-final.html).
 It encapsulates all of your code, similar in concept to an IFFE, and gives you tight control over how you include and export code in your project.
-It makes JavaScript feel like am moderns language.
+It makes JavaScript feel like a modern language.
 It brings the power of Node and NPM to browser development.
 With Webpack it gets even better.
 If you've got the right setup you can focus on your code and trust that everything will just work.

 Ember takes all of that a huge step further into the future with their impressive [ember-cli](http://ember-cli.com/) tool.
 Used with [Ember Data](https://guides.emberjs.com/v2.5.0/models/) and [JSONAPI](http://jsonapi.org/) (especially with a [Rails 5 API](http://emberigniter.com/modern-bridge-ember-and-rails-5-with-json-api/)) Ember is a powerful and productive framework.
 Ember shares a number of core concepts and tooling with React-Redux, including a focus on components and using Babel to bring ES6 modules to the development life cycle.
 The biggest problem with Ember is that it makes it [enormously difficult to use NPM packages](http://stackoverflow.com/questions/26544578/how-to-use-third-party-npm-packages-with-ember-cli-app).
 They have their reasons for this decision, but it's not a restriction that exists in a typical React-Redux App.